airbytehq/airbyte/docs/integrations/sources/hubspot.md

 - A `note` engagement has a corresponding `engagements_metadata` object with non-null values in the `body` column.
 - A `task` engagement has a corresponding `engagements_metadata` object with non-null values in the `body`, `status`, and `forObjectType` columns.

-2. The `engagements` stream uses two different APIs based on the length of time since the last sync and the number of records.
+2. The `engagements` stream uses two different APIs based on the length of time since the last sync and the number of records which Airbyte hasn't yet synced.
 - **EngagementsRecent** if the following two criteria are met:
     - The last sync was performed within the last 30 days
     - Fewer than 10,000 records are being synced